PAARTH2608/Mender/README.md

    https://github.com/PAARTH2608/Mender.gi
    ```
 ## Frontend
 Install all the npm packages.
-Go into the project folder and type the following command to install all npm packages
+Go into the project folder and type the following command to install all npm packages.</br>
 Using YARN
 ```bash
 yarn